[Editor’s note: This guest post comes to us from Renée Denier. To submit a guest post, email firstname.lastname@example.org]

 [Infographic] Are Businesses Too Confident About Cybersecurity?

-While regular news of data breaches aren’t encouraging for consumers and IT professionals, a recent survey among 400 businesses reveals that those in the C-Suite tend to be much more confident than others about their organization’s capabilities in handling cybersecurity incidents.
+While regular news of data breaches isn’t encouraging for consumers and IT professionals, a recent survey among 400 businesses reveals that those in the C-Suite tend to be much more confident than others about their organization’s capabilities in handling cybersecurity incidents.
 With the cost of data breaches escalating higher as businesses increasingly depend on internet communications to attract customers and serve them, is this confidence misplaced?

-To answer that question, Solarwinds MSP conducted a survey among enterprise and small U.S. and U.K. businesses to capture what business thinks about cybersecurity.
+To answer that question, SolarWinds MSP conducted a survey among enterprise and small U.S. and U.K. businesses to capture what business thinks about cybersecurity.
 In addition to statistics on cybercrime and how businesses respond to it, this survey continues to explore the specific pitfalls businesses admit to which impact their organizations’ security.

 Several findings from this survey include: